-Over the last year, Chelsea McCutchin has been working on an ORP Library book about Prader Willi syndrome and has been inspired by the beauty and the pain of those who suffer with this fascinating disorder.
+Over the last year, Chelsea McCutchin has been working on an MyPath Library book about Prader Willi syndrome and has been inspired by the beauty and the pain of those who suffer with this fascinating disorder.
 Here, Chelsea expresses what it feels like to be caught inside of PW through a poem called a sestina. (reading hint: focus on following the punctuation, not the line structure).

 The only thing anyone notices is my hunger.